Hernia Mesh Lawsuit Status Update - August 2022

 Hernia Mesh Surgery Complications

-People who filed hernia mesh lawsuits against the manufacturers of defective products have allegedly suffered complications including:
+People who filed mesh cases against the manufacturers of defective products have allegedly suffered complications including:

 - Chronic pain